ali-rantakari/icalBuddy/faq.markdown

 ### Q: Does icalBuddy have a manual?
 If so, where is it?

 Yes indeed: icalBuddy, like most other Unix-type command line applications, has something called a [man page][wikipediamanpages].
 You can read it by typing `man icalBuddy` into the terminal, and the man page for the latest version of icalBuddy is also [available online][manpageonline].
+If you'd prefer to use a dedicated application for reading manual pages in normal GUI windows, see the TUAW post ["Here comes your man (viewer)"][tuawmanviewers].

 ### Q: The output of my calendar items is garbled!
 What gives?